nautobot/nautobot-app-golden-config/docs/quick-start.md

 1. Enable the feature in the `PLUGIN_SETTINGS`.
 The configuration should have `"enable_backup": True` set in the `PLUGINS_CONFIG` dictionary for `nautobot_golden_config`.

-2. Add the git repository that will be used to house the backup configurations.
+2. Add any git repositories that will be used to house the backup configurations.

     1. In the UI `Extensibility -> Git Repositories`.
 Click Add.
     2. Populate the Git Repository data for the backup.
 [Git Settings](./navigating-golden.md#git-settings)
-    3. Make sure to select the **provides** called `backup configs`.
+    3. Make sure to select the **Provides** called `backup configs`.
     4. Click Create.

 3. Next, make sure to update the Plugins **Settings** with the backup details.